scaleapi/llm-engine/docs/guides/completions.md

 Large Language Models are trained to understand natural language and provide text outputs as a response to their inputs.
 The inputs are called _prompts_ and outputs are referred to as _completions_.
 LLMs take the input _prompts_ and chunk them smaller units called _tokens_ to process and generate language.
-Tokens may include trailing spaces and even sub-words, this process is language dependent.
+Tokens may include trailing spaces and even sub-words; this process is language dependent.

 The LLMEngine provides access to open source language models (see [Model Zoo](../../model_zoo)) that can be used for producing completions to prompts.